 Lesions of prurigo nodularis under histopathology can show thick, orthohyperkeratosis, irregular epidermal hyperplasia, and pseudoepitheliomatous hyperplasia.
 Focal parakeratosis with irregular acanthosis diminished nerve fiber density and a nonspecific dermal infiltrate containing lymphocytes, macrophages, eosinophils, and neutrophils may also be seen on histology for prurigo nodularis lesions.
 Histology can play an important role in diagnosing prurigo nodularis vs. lichen simplex and hypertrophic lichen planus.
 Lesions of lichen simplex are less likely to have pseudoepitheliomatous hyperplasia or nerve fiber thickening; however, it does not rule out the histological diagnosis of PN.
 It is necessary to correlate clinical and histological findings together to reliably distinguish between PN and LS.
 HLP and PN both demonstrate epidermal hyperplasia, hypergranulosis, and compact hyperkeratosis.
 Vertically arranged collagen fibers and an increased number of fibroblasts and capillaries in the dermis are found in both conditions.
 However, basal cell degeneration is limited to the tips of rete ridges, and no band-like inflammation will be seen in HLP vs. PN

 Patients with prurigo nodularis present with a characteristic firm, dome-shaped, pruritic nodules that vary in size from a few millimeters to centimeters.
-The nodules can be flesh colored, erythematous, pink, and brown/black.
+The nodules can be flesh-colored, erythematous, pink, and brown/black.
 Initially, the lesions can begin as normal skin or areas of xerosis.
-Due to pruritus, the patients will begin and continue to scratch the lesions until the dome shaped nodule forms.
+Due to pruritus, the patients will begin and continue to scratch the lesions until the dome-shaped nodule forms.
 Typically, the lesions are found symmetrically on the patient’s extensor surfaces of the arm and legs.
 Lesions can also be found in the occipital region of the scalp.
 The upper back, abdomen, and sacrum also can be involved.
-Usually, areas that are difficult to reach such as the upper mid back are spared.
+Usually, areas that are difficult to reach such as the upper mid-back are spared.
 This finding is called the “butterfly sign.”
 The palms, soles, face, and flexural areas are usually spared.
-There is associated severe pruritus that can be very distressing for the patients with prurigo nodularis.
+There is associated with severe pruritus that can be very distressing for the patients with prurigo nodularis.
 It can be sporadic or continuous and can increase with sweating, clothing irritation, or heat.
+Patients experience a combination of pruritic sensations including burning, stinging, and alterations in lesional temperature.
 It has been reported that in some cases, atopic dermatitis and xerosis are found in conjunction with prurigo nodularis and may be the initiating factor.
 Lesions can often appear excoriated due to the pruritus involved with PN.
 Excoriated lesions are at increased risk of secondary infection and can appear crusted, erythematous or painful if infected.
+Prurigo nodularis can also be localized in the setting of an underlying local dermatosis such as venous stasis, postherpetic neuralgia, or brachioradial pruritus.

 Management of prurigo nodularis requires a multifaceted approach.
 Patients need to be educated on practices to reduce scratching of lesions, assurance and diagnosing of underlying causes of pruritus and diagnosis and treatment of any psychological disorder associated with scratching and picking at skin.
 Treatments, both topical and systemic, are targeted at disrupting the itch-scratch cycle.